 Rating: 2.5 out of 5

-The 2.5/5 rating reflects: a foundational developer workflow with almost no MCP coverage.
-The gaps are not at the edges but at the center — Flyway (10.7k stars, most popular Java migration tool), Alembic (Python standard), golang-migrate (16.4k stars, most popular Go migration tool), Rails migrations (the original migration framework), and every major Node.js ORM beyond Prisma and Drizzle are completely absent.
-No online schema migration tooling (gh-ost, pt-osc) exists.
+The 2.5/5 rating holds: the gaps are not at the edges but at the center — Flyway (10.7k stars, most popular Java migration tool), Alembic (Python standard), golang-migrate (16.4k stars, most popular Go migration tool), Rails migrations (the original migration framework), and every major Node.js ORM beyond Prisma and Drizzle are completely absent.
+No online schema migration tooling (gh-ost, pt-osc) exists in MCP.
 Rollback support is minimal.
 CI/CD integration is zero.
-ORM fragmentation means the few servers that exist each serve only a narrow user base.
-The 0.5 points above 2.0 come from Prisma’s clean built-in integration and Liquibase’s ambitious (if inaccessible) architecture.
+The 0.5 points above 2.0 come from Prisma’s clean built-in integration (even if dormant) and Google Toolbox’s growing adoption as a general database platform.
 This category will matter enormously once it matures — schema migrations touch every backend developer — but today it’s mostly empty shelves.

 Who benefits from database migration MCP servers today:

-- Liquibase enterprise teams — If you can get into the private preview, 19 tools with AI-assisted changelog generation and ephemeral validation is the most feature-rich option
+• Liquibase enterprise teams — If you can access the private preview, 19 tools with AI-assisted changelog generation and ephemeral validation remains the most feature-rich option

 Who should wait:

-- Flyway users — The most popular Java migration tool has zero MCP presence.
-No workaround, no alternative, no timeline
+• Flyway users — The most popular Java migration tool’s only MCP support is the experimental mcp-migration-advisor (0 stars, static analysis only).
+No official server, no timeline

-- Teams needing production safety — No online schema migration support (gh-ost, pt-osc), minimal rollback support, no CI/CD integration.
-AI-generated migrations without safe execution tooling is half the problem solved
+• Teams needing production safety — No online schema migration support (gh-ost, pt-osc), minimal rollback support, no CI/CD integration. boringSQL/dryrun helps with pre-flight analysis, but executing large-scale production migrations safely through AI agents remains impossible